-The single most powerful discriminating question between these clusters is "[Reincarnation] in a human form", which 96.51% of the C1 groups answer in the negative and 69.41% of the C2 groups answer in the affirmative.
-The question "Is there reincarnation in this world?" is a close second, with 94.19% of C1 groups answering in the negative, and 81.18% of C2 groups answering in the affirmative.
+The single most powerful discriminating question between these clusters is "[Reincarnation] in a human form," which 96.51 percent of the C1 groups answered in the negative and 69.41 percent of the C2 groups answered in the affirmative.
+The question "Is there reincarnation in this world?" is a close second, with 94.19 percent of C1 groups answering in the negative and 81.18 percent of C2 groups answering in the affirmative.
+Although the appearance of these questions as highly differentiating was unexpected, from a wider perspective it seems understandable; belief in reincarnation has a significant impact on the outlook both in this life and beyond for believers.
+More work can be done to tease apart related questions in the DRH to see how those impacts can be traced through our questionnaire.

 Outside of questions covering reincarnation, the nature of a high god as unquestionably good is also powerfully discriminative.
-While this question is not as starkly one-sided for C2, the signal from C1 (91.86% answered in the affirmative) is very strong.
+Although this question is not as starkly one-sided for C2, the signal from C1 (91.86 percent answered in the affirmative) is very strong.
 This result is perhaps not terribly surprising given that both Jewish and later Christian scripture and discourse emphasize concepts like "mercy" and the redemptive nature of God's covenant(s) with those who follow the Abrahamic traditions.